In medias res

-A narrative work beginning in medias res (/la-x-classic/, "into the middle of things") opens in the chronological middle of the plot, rather than at the beginning (cf. ab ovo, ab initio).
-Often, exposition is initially bypassed, instead filled in gradually through dialogue, flashbacks, or description of past events.
+In mediās rēs (/la-x-classic/, "into the middle of things") is the plot device of starting a narrative in the chronological middle of the plot or conflict, rather than at the chronological beginning (cf. ab ovo, ab initio).
+Often, exposition is initially bypassed, instead filled in later through dialogue, flashbacks, or description of past events.
 For example, Hamlet begins after the death of Hamlet's father, which is later discovered to have been a murder.
 Characters make reference to King Hamlet's death without the plot's first establishment of this fact.
-Since the play is about Hamlet and the revenge more so than the motivation, Shakespeare uses in medias res to bypass superfluous exposition.
+Since Hamlet's mental state and desire for revenge are more important than the motivation, Shakespeare begins the play in medias res to bypass superfluous exposition.

-Works that employ in medias res often later use flashback and nonlinear narrative for exposition to fill in the backstory.
+Works that employ in medias res often later use nonlinear narrative structure to fill in the backstory.
 In Homer's Odyssey, the reader first learns about Odysseus's journey when he is held captive on Ogygia, Calypso's island.
 The reader then finds out, in Books IX through XII, that the greater part of Odysseus's journey precedes that moment in the narrative.
 In Homer's Iliad there are fewer flashbacks, although it opens in the thick of the Trojan War.